kkuroma/UNIT-DDPM-Unofficial/README.md

 ## Usage
 `train.py` and `sampling.py` contains codes for the training and sampling strategy, respectively.
 Edit your desired paths and params in `configs.py` first.
 An alternate way would be using the provided jupyter template instead (TBA).
 I have trained the models on an anime-to-human cycleGAN dataset, which explains my variable names.

+## Bug Report
+For any unintended behavior found, please contact me.

 ## Acknowledgement
 Thank you https://github.com/lucidrains/denoising-diffusion-pytorch for the original diffusion codes